Jimmy Wakely

-Jimmy Wakely (February 16, 1914 – September 23, 1982) was an American actor, songwriter, country music vocalist, and one of the last singing cowboys.
+James Clarence Wakely (February 16, 1914 – September 23, 1982) was an American actor, songwriter, country music vocalist, and one of the last singing cowboys.
 During the 1930s, 1940s and 1950s, he released records, appeared in several B-Western movies with most of the major studios, appeared on radio and television and even had his own series of comic books.
 His duet singles with Margaret Whiting from 1949 until 1951, produced a string of top seven hits, including 1949's number one hit on the US country chart and pop music chart, "Slippin' Around".
 Wakely owned two music publishing companies in later years, and performed at the Grand Ole Opry until shortly before his death.

 Biography

 Early years

-James Clarence Wakeley was born in Howard County, Arkansas, United States, but his family moved to Rosedale, Oklahoma by 1920.
+Wakely was born in Howard County, Arkansas, but his family moved to Rosedale, Oklahoma by 1920.
 As a teenager, he changed his surname to Wakely, dropping the second "e".

 Country musician

 In 1937 in Oklahoma City, Oklahoma, he formed The Bell Boys, a country Western singing group, named after their Bell Clothing sponsor.
 The group performed locally, made some recordings, and did frequent radio broadcasts over Oklahoma City's WKY.
 Johnny Bond, Dick Reinhart, Scotty Harrell and Jack Cheney were members of the Bell Boys and later groups.

 During a tour through Oklahoma, the musician and movie star Gene Autry invited Wakely to come to California.
 Autry felt the group might be a good addition to his new Melody Ranch radio show, which debuted on CBS in January 1940.
 The Wakely Trio joined the show in mid-1940.
 He stayed for a couple of years, then left because of movie commitments and a recording contract with Decca Records that ran from 1941–1942 through 1947.
 Johnny Bond stayed with the show for most of its run (the show left the air in 1956).